pkriens/pkriens.github.io/_posts/2017-07-07-JPMS-Modulepath.md

 ---
 layout: post
 title: JPMS: The Module Path
 description: The JPMS Module path is the replacement for the venerable -classpath and solve all its problems.
-However, it uses the same fragile search strategy.
-Since the members of the module path must obey many constraints, tooling will be a necessity to curate it.
-This, however, raises the question for much of the complexity in JPMS.
 comments: true
 ---